Technical Assistance and Resources for Communities

 National Electric Vehicle Infrastructure Formula Program

-The $5 billion NEVI Formula Program provides dedicated funding to states to strategically deploy EV charging infrastructure and establish an interconnected network to facilitate data collection, access, and reliability.
+The NEVI Formula Program provides dedicated funding to states to strategically deploy EV charging infrastructure and establish an interconnected network to facilitate data collection, convenience, and reliability.

-Under this program, each state is required to submit an annual EV Infrastructure Deployment Plan that describes how the state intends to use its apportioned NEVI Formula Program funds in accordance with federal guidance.
+Under this program, each state is required to submit an annual State EV Infrastructure Deployment Plan (Plan) that describes how the state intends to use NEVI Program funds for each fiscal year.

 Funding

-Securing funding is critical to the success of efforts to deploy a network of electric vehicle chargers, zero-emission fueling infrastructure, and zero-emission transit and school buses.
+Securing funding is critical to successfully deploying electric vehicle charging stations, refueling infrastructure, and electric transit and school buses.
 The Joint Office continually lists updates on funding opportunities.

 Funding opportunity announcements (FOAs) are also listed on Grants.gov, the portal for numerous grant programs administered by federal government agencies, and the U.S. Department of Energy's (DOE) Office of Energy Efficiency and Renewable Energy (EERE) eXCHANGE for all EERE FOAs.